deeowusu/Deepmatter-test-exercise/README.md

 Copy the "chromedriver.exe" file from the extracted folder and paste in the C drive.

 Your machine should be all set for Selenium WebDriver

+Once the classes have been created (as described on Line 27) for the five scenarios, copy from the attached files ("Scenario 1".
+"Scenario 2", "Scenario 3", "Scenario 4", "Scenario 5") and paste in the respective classes in the Eclipse IDE.